apexualscar/Pixabay-Audio-Auto-Downloader/EXTENSION_README.md

 ## Disclaimer

 This tool is for personal use only.
-Please respect Pixabay's terms of service and the rights of content creators.
-Always verify that you have the right to download and use the content according to Pixabay's license terms.
+Please:
+- **Respect Pixabay's Terms**: Follow all Pixabay terms of service
+- **Honor Creator Rights**: Respect the rights of audio creators
+- **Check Licenses**: Verify license terms for each downloaded sound effect
+- **Use Responsibly**: Don't overload Pixabay's servers with excessive requests

 ## Support

 If you encounter issues:

-1. Check the troubleshooting section above
+1. **Documentation**: Review this README thoroughly
-2. Review Chrome's developer console for errors
+2. **Console Logs**: Check Chrome DevTools console for errors
-3. Verify your Pixabay API key is working
+3. **Refresh Extension**: Reload the extension in Chrome
-4. Create an issue on GitHub with detailed information
+4. **Report Issues**: Create detailed bug reports with screenshots
+5. **Feature Requests**: Suggest improvements via issues

+## Contributing

+Contributions welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Follow the existing code style
+4. Test thoroughly on multiple Pixabay pages
+5. Submit a pull request with clear description

 ---

-**Enjoy bulk downloading from Pixabay! ??**
+**Happy sound hunting on Pixabay!**